thejbsmith/simple_blog/README.md

 Simple Blog now supports a biography field for Authors that can be defined, as well as an avatar method (defined below) SimpleBlog.author_user_class_avatar_method = "avatar.url(:medium)"

+TimeZones
+You will need to set the time zone of your application.
+This can be set in your application.rb with the line: config.time_zone = 'Central Time (US & Canada)'

 ## Maybe ask if user is using ActiveAdmin
   # If so, then add defaults